nanocurrency/nano-docs/docs/protocol-design/work.md

 ## Choosing an algorithm

-While the specific algorithm used is an implementation decision, there is a minimal set of requirements that must be met for an algorithm to be used within the Nano protocol.
+While the specific algorithm used is an implementation decision, there is a minimal set of requirements that must be met for compatibility with the Nano protocol.

 1. Asymmetry.
 Verifying work should take the least amount of resources (including time) as possible.
 1. Small proof size.
 Work should take a minimal amount of a block's size compared to the resources required to generate it, in order to reduce overhead and maximize throughput.